 Poor bike posture can lead to all manner of aches and pains, or even a physical inability to control your bike properly.
 If you’re suffering from any of these, the source might be reach-related.

 If you ride with your arms outstretched, with insufficient bend, you’re putting pressure on the muscles in your neck and shoulders.
 Beyond this, you won’t be engaging your core muscles efficiently.

 Lower back pain

-Often caused by hyper-extension as a result of overreaching, and can be alleviated by performing hamstring and core exercises (see box ‘Boost your body’) to strengthen and add flexibility.
+Lower back pain is often caused by hyper-extension as a result of overreaching, and can be alleviated by performing hamstring and core exercises to strengthen and add flexibility.

 If your seat is too high, the flexibility of your hamstrings becomes crucial.
 Once the limit of their flexibility is reached, your hips will begin to rock, causing chafing to the saddle area.
 You may find it useful to raise the stem on your steering tube to put less demand on the hamstrings and lower back.
 If your reach is too long, you may be rolling your pelvis forward onto the soft tissues at the front of your groin to stretch for the bars.